Our Verdict

 We also appreciate listening to our favorite books on this speaker.
 It emits realistic dialogue, as if someone is standing beside us telling a story.
 We love how detailed and refined the sound is.

-While not a total 360 sound experience, this speaker sound pours out from three sides at a comparable level of quality.
+While not a total 360 sound experience, this speaker sound pours out from three sides at a comparable level of quality, giving it an exceptionally wide soundstage that's full and developed.
 When put in the corner of the room facing toward us, the sound is rich and flavorful.
-The experience is somewhat diminished when listening from the rear of the speaker, sounding dampened but still pleasant.
-We think the SoundLink Max succeeds in creating a wide, immersive sonic experience with the right orientation.
+Overall, we think the SoundLink Max succeeds in creating a wide, immersive sonic experience with the right orientation.

 Portability